SAP-samples/datasphere-fedml/dbconnection.md

 # **DbConnection class**

-DbConnection class abstracts the connectivity to SAP DataWarehouse Cloud, data query, data fetch and data load thereby reducing complexity and efficiently sourcing the data for the Hyperscaler Machine Learning environments with just couple lines of code.
+DbConnection class abstracts the connectivity to SAP Datasphere, data query, data fetch and data load thereby reducing complexity and efficiently sourcing the data for the Hyperscaler Machine Learning environments with just couple lines of code.

 ## Pre-requisite: